 European applications can be filed in any language.
 If filed in a language other than an official language of the EPO, a translation must be furnished.
 Consequently, the languages which can be used for filing European applications fall into three categories:

-Furthermore, documents which have to be filed within a time limit may also be filed in an "admissible non-EPO language" if the applicant has his residence or principal place of business within the territory of a Contracting State having this as an official language or if the applicant is a national of such a Contracting State.
+Furthermore, documents which have to be filed within a time limit may also be filed in an "admissible non-EPO language" if the applicant has his applicant's residence or principal place of business is within the territory of a contracting state having this as an official language or if the applicant is a national of such a contracting state.
 See A‑VII, 1.1 and A-VII, 1.2.

 In the case of European patent applications filed on or after 1 April 2014, and of international applications entering the European phase on or after that date, a 30% reduction of the filing- and/or examination fee for certain categories of applicants is provided for (see the Notice from the EPO dated 10 January 2014, OJ EPO 2014, A23).
 In this regard, it is necessary to file the documents making up the application "as filed" and/or the request for examination in an admissible non-EPO language and to file the translation not earlier than simultaneously (see G 6/91).